pnp/List-Formatting/view-samples/picture-link-tiles/README.md

 # Picture Link Titles

 ## Summary
-This sample displays a link collection with pictures, customized using the Gallery view and group.
+This sample displays a link collection with pictures using the Gallery view and group header formatting.
 Originally created by Tetsuya Kawahara, the author of [Link Collection using Emojis](https://github.com/pnp/List-Formatting/tree/master/view-samples/emoji-link-tiles), this is just a picture version.

 ![screenshot of the sample](./assets/screenshot.png)